plebbit/plebbit-js/README.md

   subplebbitAddress: string // all publications are directed to a subplebbit owner
   timestamp: number // number in seconds
-  signature: Signature // sign immutable fields like author, title, content, timestamp to prevent tampering }
+  signature: Signature // sign immutable fields like author, title, content, timestamp to prevent tampering
+  protocolVersion: '1.0.0' // semantic version of the protocol https://semver.org/
+}
 Comment extends Publication /* (IPFS file) */ {
   postCid?: string // helps faster loading post info for reply direct linking, should be added by the subplebbit owner not author